-dj [source, or source subclass, or None] If an object complying with the source protocol, it is returned (ptype, lam and y are ignored).
+dj [source, or source subclass, or None] If an object complying with the source protocol, it is returned (ptype, lam and y, as well as self.dtype and self.rng, are ignored).
 If a source subclass, it is instantiated with the given parameters, and returned.
 If None, a new instance of cpoisson_source is returned, with the given parameters.